Rules and Responsibilities

 - Once assigned to a team, both the HSPS student-athlete and parent need to read and sign the HSPS Athletics Rules and Responsibilities form and give to respective team coach.

 Uniforms will be distributed and collected by the Athletic Director.
 The uniform will be given out in good condition and it is expected to return in the same condition.
 If it does not return in good condition for next year’s season, it will need to be replaced and are the financial responsibility of the players’ parents.
-Uniforms will be handed out to each team member after the Athletic Director has received the $30 sports fees (see item B8) copies of the PAL Emergency Card (see item B7) from ALL team members.
+Uniforms will be handed out to each team member after the Athletic Director has received the $75 sports fees also (see item B8) copies of the PAL Emergency Card (see item B7) from ALL team members.